tangalbert919/ungoogled-chromium-freebsd/README.md

 ### Hardware Requirements

-* A 64-bit system is required, and 8 GB of RAM is highly recommended.
+* A 64-bit system is required, and 16 GB of RAM is highly recommended.

 ## Developer info

-TODO
+* Some ungoogled-chromium patches conflict with the FreeBSD patches.
+This may have to be fixed on ungoogled-chromium's side, as FreeBSD has over 1000 patches just to add BSD support.

 ## License